 Phone: (+1) 312.543.1806

-Prior to her role as President at Havas Worldwide New York, Laura served as Chief Growth Officer for Havas Worldwide North America and Managing Director of Havas Worldwide Chicago Group.
-With over 20 years of strategic marketing and leadership experience, ranging from digital pure-play agencies to globally integrated ad networks, Laura spent the past three years spearheading new business development, organic agency growth, and strategic brand building across Havas North America resulting in two consecutive years of more than 35% revenue growth and a >300% increase in profitability in Chicago, with new business wins that included Sears Holdings, DISH Network, RJR, Ragu, Bertolli and Moen, all while becoming a first-time mother.
+Prior to her role as CEO of Havas New York, Laura served as U.S. Chief Growth officer for Havas Worldwide North America and Managing Director of Havas Worldwide Chicago Group.
+With over 20 years of strategic marketing and leadership experience, ranging from digital pure-play agencies to globally integrated ad networks, Laura spent three years there spearheading new business development, organic agency growth and strategic brand building across Havas North America resulting in two consecutive years of more than 35% revenue growth and a >300% increase in profitability in Chicago, with new business wins that included Sears Holdings, DISH Network, RJR, Ragu, Bertolli and Moen, all while becoming a first-time mother.

 Before Havas, Laura was SVP and chief marketing officer of Propane Studio, one of the fastest growing independent digital agencies with offices in San Francisco and New York.
 Prior to that, Laura oversaw a period of explosive growth for FCB West across their San Francisco, Seattle, and LA offices, and previously held management positions with Chicago-based digital shops including WPP/Wunderman-owned Designkitchen, Black Dog Interactive.
 She began her career as an early pioneer in the 90's digital "pure play" era and worked on one of the first hybrid (traditional and digital) teams for Publicis/Leo Burnett's interactive marketing arm, Giant Step (now Arc Worldwide), servicing the agency's largest account at the time, General Motors/Oldsmobile.

-Laura earned a bachelor’s degree in communications and marketing from Loyola University Chicago, and attended Hyper Island's Master Class executive program.
-She enjoys providing industry awareness and agency review guidance through her affiliations with the 4A’s and Mirren, and championing women in leadership as a 3% Conference mentor, TedWomen supporter and committee member of She Runs It (formerly AWNY).
+Laura earned a bachelor's degree in communications and marketing from Loyola University Chicago, and attended Hyper Island's Master Class executive program.
+She enjoys providing industry guidance through her affiliations with the 4A's and Mirren and championing women in leadership as a 3% Conference mentor, TedWomen supporter and committee member of She Runs It (formerly AWNY).

 Diana Vienne is Chief Talent Officer of Havas New York, partnering with the agency's leaders to drive organizational change to support the ongoing growth of our business and talent.